zippynk/ripoffbot/Readme.md

 # Ripoffbot

 Ripoffbot is an IRC mailbot.
-It is based off and is of jokebot by Hardmath123, and was modified into  a ripoff of a certain IRC mailbot by Nathan Krantz-Fire (a.k.a zippynk).
+It is based off and is of jokebot by Hardmath123, and was modified into  a ripoff of Aaron Weiss's mailbot by Nathan Krantz-Fire (a.k.a zippynk).
 However, since then, it has gained several new features that said mailbot does not include.

 To run ripoffbot, type `python ripoffbot.py <host> <channel (no #)> [--ssl|--plain] <nick> [--classic]` into a terminal, replacing the placeholders with your configuration.

-The `--classic` flag makes ripoffbot run in a simpler mode, more like said mailbot.
+The `--classic` flag enables a mode intended to mirror the original mailbot as much as possible.
+The `--readconfig` flag reads all other data (with the exception of the `--classic` flag from the file titled `config.json` in the same directory as ripoffbot.
+This installation should contain an example `config.json` file.

 # Commands (run from IRC):